Alif Khan: McClatchy News Service interview

 Alif Khan had been held in the Kandahar detention facility and the Bagram Theater Internment Facility prior to being sent to Guantanamo.

-The McClatchy reporter speculated that Alif Khan's early release was either a sign analysts determined he was completely innocent, or that the allegations against him were not regarded as being serious.
+The McClatchy reporter speculated that Alif Khan's early release was either a sign analysts determined he was completely innocent, or that the allegations against him were not regarded as serious.

 BBC Panorama: Inside Guantanamo

 In October 2003, A BBC1 television reporter, Vivian White, attempted to put human faces on 'terrorism suspects' who had been 'disappeared' in America's war on terrorism.
 One of the human faces she chose was Alif Khan, an Afghan businessman who was arrested when the taxi he was riding in was stopped by local forces.
 Khan described his transportation to Guantanamo: "They put cuffs and tape on my hands, taped my eyes, they taped my ears.
 They gagged me.
 They put chains on my legs and chains around my belly.
 They injected me.
 I was unconscious.
 I don’t know how they transported me."
 White also described how Khan has struggled to rebuild his life after his release.